-Customers are credited for all savings (except non-reportable) that are achieved in their service territory.
+BPA credits customers for all savings (except non-reportable) achieved in their service territory.
 Savings may be allocated to either EEI or the customer depending on the amount of BPA payment requested by the customer.

-BPA PAYMENT AMOUNT REQUESTED AVAILABLE APPLICATIONS SAVINGS ALLOCATED TO EEI SAVINGS ALLOCATED TO CUSTOMER All All 100% 0% None All 0% 100% Partial All EEI and self-funded savings are allocated in proportion to the EEI and self-funding shares of BPA's willingness to pay.
+BPA PAYMENT AMOUNT Requested AVAILABLE APPLICATION S SAVINGS ALLOCATED TO EEI SAVINGS ALLOCATED TO CUSTOMER All All 100% 0% None All 0% 100% Partial All EEI and self-funded savings are allocated in proportion to the EEI and self-funding shares of BPA's willingness to pay.